Hille Sarapuu

+Biography

-She began her skating career in 1952.
+Born 12 December 1937, in Tallinn, She began her skating career in 1952.
 She is multiple-times Estonian champion in different speed skating disciplines.

-In 1954 she won two silver medals at Estonian championships in cycling.
+In 1954, she won two silver medals at Estonian championships in cycling.

-Since 1956 she started her career in motocross, coached by Virve Lauri.
+Since 1956, she started her career in motocross, coached by Virve Lauri.
 1962-1965 she won 4 medals at Soviet Union motocross championships.